Is Beef Jerky Bad For You Or Just Misunderstood?

 So, jerky isn't totally perfect, particularly for some people who need to limit the amount of sodium they eat in a day, Dunn says.
 "For people who need to restrict sodium, I would look for jerky that contains less than 140 mg of sodium per serving, and only eat one serving size," she says.
 Diets high in sodium can be associated with high blood pressure, so it's recommended to limit your daily intake to less than 2,300 mg per day, according to the Dietary Guidelines for Americans.

-There's a wide variety of flavours and types of jerky out there.
+There's a wide variety of flavors and types of jerky out there.
 So, instead of opting for a pencil-shaped Slim Jim, choose jerky that's made from whole meat, rather than a processed mixture of mystery meat, Dunn says.
-There are lots of trendy jerky brands these days (like New Primal, Krave Jerky and Think Jerky) with enticing flavours, so there's bound to be something that you find appetising.
+There are lots of trendy jerky brands these days (like New Primal, Krave Jerky, Think Jerky, and even Trader Joe's) with enticing flavors, so there's bound to be something that you find appetizing.
 In terms of choosing the type of meat, one jerky isn't necessarily "better" for you than the others, Dunn says.
 "It depends on the brand, but beef jerky could be a bit higher in fat than chicken or turkey jerky, so I'd recommend to pick a jerky that best meets your [dietary] goals," she says.

 Advertisement